The bench press is probably the most overused exercise by people struggling with pectus excavatum.

-If your main goal is to build muscle and have a muscular chest, and you’re not a performance athlete, your best bet would be to integrate chest isolation exercises like dumbbell flies.
-This will take away the triceps muscles out of the chest activation.
+If your main goal is to build muscle and have a muscular chest, and you're not a performance athlete, your best bet would be to integrate chest isolation exercises like dumbbell flies.
+This will take away the triceps muscles of the chest activation.

-TRX flies are also a great way to do the movement, and you can also switch the hand positioning to target different areas of your chest.
+TRX flies are also a great way to do the movement, and you can also switch hand positioning to target different areas of your chest.

 Dumbbells Vs. Barbell

 Powerlifting requires you to bench press with a straight barbell.
 If you're competing in powerlifting, you should use the tool you're going to contend with, and that is a barbell.

 Even though I am not a powerlifter by any means, I like bench pressing with a barbell because it allows me to put on more weight on the bar in my power rack in my home gym.
 Also, I always thought barbell exercises were cool, so I am a massive fan.